 A lot of doctors will recommend prenatal vitamins to help women conceive or just a multivitamin to be had daily.
 As long as the multivitamin includes 400 mcg of folic acid, it is good to go.
 Folic acid is also a water-soluble vitamin so it needs to be replaced on a daily basis.

 There are risks involved when you end up having too much folic acid as well and it is important that you only have the dosage recommended by your doctor.
 The daily intake of folic acid should not exceed more than 1000 mcg.
-Large doses may cover for vitamin B-12 deficiency but folic acid and infertility can occur if too much is consumed.
-B-12 levels need to be tested before going ahead and including extra supplements.
+Large doses may mask vitamin B-12 deficiency.
+However, it is wise that B-12 levels be tested before going ahead and including extra supplements.

 Also, high doses can harm the DNA synthesis inside the sperm and it can also interact with other medications.
 Folic acid can reduce the effectiveness of phenytoin, which is an anti-seizure drug.